 Summit View offers a college preparatory program to students with learning differences.
 High school core classes meet the a-g course requirements for University of California and California State University admissions.
 The rigorous, standards-based curriculum follows state and district guidelines including advanced courses such as Pre-calculus, Astronomy, Honors English, and Physics.
-An emphasis on cross-curricular activities between subject areas enhances student awareness of how concepts interconnect and relate to the world around them.

 The programs, courses of study, and instructional methods at Summit View are chosen and implemented based on educational research and curricular standards.